 Pennsylvania Highlands Community College awards Foundation Scholarships in August for the upcoming academic year.
 In order to be considered for a scholarship, students must be registered, must have a calculated FAFSA on file and must meet the electronic scholarship application deadline date of May 15.
 These scholarships are considered gift aid and do not have to be repaid.

 Pennsylvania Highlands Community College offers Federal Work-Study positions in different areas throughout the college campuses.
 The college pays wages through direct deposit on a biweekly basis.
-To apply for Federal Work-Study, students must complete the Free Application for Federal Student Aid (FAFSA), the Financial Aid Response Form on myPEAK, Federal Work-Study forms through Human Resources, and interview with the position supervisor.
+To apply for Federal Work-Study, students must complete the Free Application for Federal Student Aid (FAFSA), Federal Work-Study forms through Human Resources, and interview with the position supervisor.
 Available jobs are posted in the Financial Aid Office and on myPEAK.
 Interested students may contact the Financial Aid Office for additional information and assistance.

 Federal Direct Stafford Loan